albumprinter/software-engineer-js-test/README.md

 The following will happen:

- * All JavaScript is included and built for the browser
+ * All JavaScript is included and built for the browser (you may use ES6)
  * All SASS styles are converted into CSS
  * Your browser will open and run the application
  * File watchers are started: